sternSargentRA/pyTM/Docs/source/black1/perm_income.rst

 .. note::
-    For the remainder of this lecture, we shall follow Friedman XXXXX and Hall XXXX and assume that :math:`R^{-1} = \beta`.
+    For the remainder of this lecture, we  follow Friedman XXXXX and Hall XXXX and assume that :math:`R^{-1} = \beta`.

-We shall  assume that the endowment process has the state-space representation
+The endowment process has the state-space representation

 .. math::
     z_{t+1} & = A_{22} z_t + C_2 w_{t+1} \\